solidfire/solidfire-cli/README.md

 Description:

-ListDrives allows you to retrieve the list of the drives that exist in the cluster's active nodes.This method returns drives that have been added as volume metadata or block drives as well as drives that have not been added and are available.
+ListDrives allows you to retrieve the list of the drives that exist in the cluster's active nodes.
+This method returns drives that have been added as volume metadata or block drives as well as drives that have not been added and are available.

 Options: